-So, to help you decide which one will look best in your kitchen, we’ve compared Jura’s range to give you a definitive list of the best Jura coffee machines.
+So, to help you decide which one will look best in your kitchen, we’ve compared Jura’s range of to give you a definitive list of the best Jura coffee machines for home use.
 All that’s left to do is decide which one to treat yourself to.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.

 You don’t want to be paying for features you won’t use or have a machine that isn’t suited to the style of coffee you drink.
 So we’ve outlined the main things to consider when comparing Jura coffee machines.